-Beyond the aesthetic value of actually being able to see your home screen wallpaper — and being able to find that file you’re looking for — a clean desktop can also improve computing performance, too.
+Beyond the aesthetic value of actually being able to see your home screen wallpaper—and being able to find that file you’re looking for—a clean desktop can also improve computing performance, too.
 Older versions of Windows included a Desktop Cleanup Wizard.
-This ran as an automatic scheduled task, moving files or program shortcuts that had not been opened for 60 days to a separate directory.
+This ran as an automatically scheduled task, moving files or program shortcuts that had not been opened for 60 days to a separate directory.
 Predictably, this rankled many users, who were often left confused when desktop files or shortcuts suddenly disappeared.

 Windows 7, 8.1, and 10 integrated this desktop cleanup function into the System Maintenance Wizard, but a number of easy-to-follow tricks and free apps can also do the trick.
 See below for our favorite suggestions: